rl-institut/tracbev/README.md

 ## Get Data

-The required data to run this tool will soon be available here.
+The required data to run this tool can be downloaded here: https://zenodo.org/record/6466480#.YmE9xtPP1hE
-For now it can be requested from us directly.

 ## Running TracBEV